-The ingredients certainly pack a punch with 200 mg of caffeine.
+The ingredients of this pre-workout powder certainly pack a punch with 200 mg of caffeine.

 I was excited to test this out and see if it did anything for my energy.

-The first thing I noticed was the fruit punch tasted nice.
-I did my long workout sessions, and I felt like it increased my energy levels and helped with muscle fatigue.
+I liked the taste of fruit punch and the fact that it does not contain any proprietary blends.
+I did my long workout sessions, and I felt like it significantly increased my energy levels and helped with muscle fatigue.

 Each container has 30 servings, so it can easily last you one month.